REST API Browser¶

 API (Application Programming Interface) is defined as an interface or medium through which one software communicates with another.
 In other words, it is a set of contracts that allows different software systems to share information with each other.
-The greatest advantage of an API is that different programs and devices can communicate with each other in a secure manner without knowing or interfering with the insides of the other.
+The greatest advantage of an API is that different programs and devices can communicate with each other in a secure manner, without interference.

 APIs are messengers that conform with the technical contract between two parties.
-They are language and platform independent which means C# can talk to Java and Unix can communicate with Mac without any difficulty.
-An API is not same as a remote server.
+They are language and platform independent, which means C# can talk to Java, and Unix can communicate with Mac without any difficulty.
+An API is not the same as a remote server.
 In fact, it is a part of a remote server that receives requests and sends responses.
 More precisely, an API is a structured request and response.

 REST API Browser in Astera Centerprise¶

-The REST API Browser in Astera Centerprise has narrowed down the steps to make HTTP calls to just one step authentication.
-Once you have imported an API in Centerprise, all the call methods in that particular API are populated at once.
+The REST API Browser in Astera Centerprise has narrowed down the steps to make HTTP calls using just one step authentication.
+Once you have imported an API in Centerprise, all call methods in that particular API are populated at once.
 API definition describes what requests are available and what the responses will look like.
-So, once you load an API definition all the supported methods are populated in the REST API Browser.
-Unlike Legacy where all the supported methods have to be configured separately in each object.
+So, once you load an API definition, all supported methods are populated in the REST API Browser.
+Unlike Legacy, where all supported methods have to be configured separately in each object.

-There are two methods for configuring APIs in Astera Centerprise.
-For open APIs, you only need to provide the API Import Source and File path or Base URL to configure the connection with a specific API.
-Once all of this standardized information is provided, any API that you have imported will populate in Centerprise’s REST API Browser along with their methods, for example, GET, PUT, POST, PATCH and DELETE and they will remain accessible until their authentication period expires.
-From the REST API Browser in Astera Centerprise, you can simply drag and drop those operations and use them in your dataflow or workflow.
+There are two methods of configuring APIs in Astera Centerprise.
+For open APIs, you only need to provide the API Import Source and File Path or Base URL to configure the connection with a specific API.
+Once this standardized information is provided, any API that you have imported will populate in Centerprise’s REST API Browser, along with their methods, for example, GET, PUT, POST, PATCH and DELETE, and they will remain accessible until their authentication period expires.
+From the REST API Browser in Astera Centerprise, you can simply drag-and-drop operations, and use them in your dataflow or workflow.

 It is important to note that a REST Client Project must be created before importing APIs to work with the REST API Browser in Astera Centerprise.
 However, you can access the API without a project too.
 For that you would need a REST Connection object in your dataflow or workflow.

 The REST API Browser in Astera Centerprise, along with all of its features and functionalities, works only within the scope of an integration project.
-Else it will give you the following error:
+Otherwise, it will give you the following error: